 - monitoring; and

-Governance and accountability are important areas in the HSE and we are also represented on the National Primary Care Management team.
+Governance and accountability are important areas in the HSE and we are also represented on the Community Strategy Management Team.

 When developing and putting in place all areas of Social Inclusion, our Governance Group makes sure that appropriate arrangements are in place to coordinate, support and monitor best practice of all our services.

-Various working groups report to the National Social Inclusion Governance Group.
+Various working groups report to the National Social Inclusion Governance Group (SIGG).
 These include the: